phoob/elasticraft/README.md

 Provides basic functionality to index entries and other craft elements to an elasticsearch server.

+The plugin uses the [Elasticesearch PHP Client](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html).

 ## Configuring Elasticraft

+Copy `src/config.php` to `craft/config/elasticraft.php` and configure hosts and pagetransformers for the elements you wish to index to Elasticsearch.

-Put the server details in your `.env`:
+If you want, put the server details in your `.env`.:

 ```
 ELASTIC_HOSTS=localhost:9200
 ELASTIC_INDEX_NAME=craftdev
 ```

-Copy `src/config.php` to `craft/config/elasticraft.php` and configure pagetransformers for the elements you wish to index to Elasticsearch.

 ## Using Elasticraft